Deepfield: a modular assessment platform

 Read the business caseAn eleven-stage strategic assessment pipeline that turns a query into a defensible course of action with full evidence lineage.

-Per-program analytical sites where every quantitative claim is backed by a reproducible query and a confidence level.
+Per-program analytical sites where every quantitative claim links to a reproducible source and a stated confidence level.

 A knowledge-graph research console that opens Andrew Marshall's Office of Net Assessment tradition to a new generation of strategists.